 People are often biased against others outside of their own social group, showing prejudice (emotional bias), stereotypes (cognitive bias), and discrimination (behavioral bias).
-In the past, people used to be more explicit with their biases, but during the 20th century, when it became less socially acceptable to exhibit bias, such things like prejudice, stereotypes, and discrimination became more subtle (automatic, ambiguous, and ambivalent).
-In the 21st century, however, with social group categories even more complex, biases may be transforming once again.
+Biases can explicit (overt and conscious) or more implicit (automatic, ambiguous, and ambivalent).
+In the 21st century, however, with social group categories even more complex, biases may be transforming.

 - Distinguish prejudice, stereotypes, and discrimination.